dustalov/ballcone/README.md

 First, it is the romanization of the Russian word *балкон* that means a [balcony](https://en.wikipedia.org/wiki/Balcony).
 You go to the balcony to breath some fresh air and look down at the things outside.

-Second, if a ball is inscribed in a cone, it resembles the all-seeing eye (see low-relevant schematic below; [CC BY-SA 4.0](https://commons.wikimedia.org/wiki/File:01-Dreieck,_gleichseitig-2.svg)).
+Second, if a *ball* is inscribed in a *cone*, it resembles the all-seeing eye (see low-relevant schematic below; [CC BY-SA 4.0](https://commons.wikimedia.org/wiki/File:01-Dreieck,_gleichseitig-2.svg)).

 [![Equilateral triangle](https://upload.wikimedia.org/wikipedia/commons/9/98/01-Dreieck%2C_gleichseitig-2.svg)](https://commons.wikimedia.org/wiki/File:01-Dreieck,_gleichseitig-2.svg)